nviwch/msbd5001kaggle/README.md

 chwongat
 20121161

-I have tried two regressors
+I have tried two regressors, their outputs are a list of number, so I need to copy them manually into the submission format csv

 Python packages for catboost regressor
 1.numpy